energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 Resupply of the pool of new talent with Open Source skills is to a large degree powered by the attractiveness of said agenda to the individuals.
 It is highly recommended to align with this agenda where possible.
 The concept of "public money, public code" encourages this too.

+The [Danish digitalization agency paper]() has a short section on this too, see section 1.1.1.
+Our ["Energinet Open Source as TSO" memo]() also highlights the connection to "public money, public code" in section xyz . <!-- TODO add proper reference here -->

 ### Open Source, FOSS, FLOSS
 **Open Source Software** is often referred to as **OSS**.
 OSS where the authors want to highlight the mentioned political background is called **"Free and Open Source Software" FOSS**.